 What are Jail Records?

-Montana jail records are the files that are kept on every inmate in the prison system.
+Montana jail inmate search records are the files that are kept on every inmate in the prison system.
 They follow each offender from the time of arrest all the way through parole.
 Jail and prison administrators document every event that takes place in the life of the prisoner and puts it into their computerized system.
 Each time a change occurs the file is updated.
-They keep these jail records online and accessible so that every law enforcement agency can easily access them and share the information.
+They keep Montana inmate search records online and accessible so that every law enforcement agency can easily access them and share the information.

-Montana offers a variety of inmate lookup tools so you can find someone located in a state prison.
+The state offers a variety of Montana prison inmate search tools so you can find someone located in state prison.
 Using just their first and last names, you can see a list of offenders.
-From there you can click on each one to see details like the current mug shot, DOC#, name, status, gender, physical description, height, weight, race and other interesting information.
+From there you can click on each one to see details like the current mug shot, DOC#, name, status, gender, physical description, height, weight, race, and other interesting information.
 You can also see the exact location of where they are detained and the address and phone number if you want to contact them there.
 You will also see aliases, identifying marks and their complete legal record with offenses, sentencing, and the judge who ordered it.

 Creating Public Jail Records